imarcher/DIDS/README.md

 ## A running example

-Here's an example in `example.cpp` that generates 1,000,000 data sequences, builds a DIDS index, loads the DIDS index from disk, and performs approximate and exact queries.
+Here's an example in `example.cpp` that generates 1,000,000 data series, builds a DIDS index, loads the DIDS index from disk, and performs approximate and exact queries.

 ```c++
 #include "DIDS/dids_factory.hpp"